 It can be challenging to find family-friendly safaris that are accessible and safe, while also providing enough entertainment for the kids.
 So, we’ve put together a list of our favorite family-friendly African safari destinations.

-South Africa is one of the best safari destinations for families.
+South Africa is one of the best family safari destinations.

 For starters, it’s almost entirely malaria-free and there’s a wealth of activities to keep both the young and young at heart happy on holiday.